 It encourages us to devote a small part of the product for innovation rather than contributing efforts to a whole new product.

-A planned effort to bring novelty in the product through research and development and customer’s feedback, not only satisfies the desires of the existing market but also catches the attention of potential customers.
+A planned effort to bring novelty to the product through research and development and customer feedback, not only satisfies the desires of the existing market but also catches the attention of potential customers.

 Increase in Customer Retention:

 Customers are the greatest business asset of all time.
 Satisfying a customer’s desires is the goal every business should aim to stay in the market.
 In the words of Michael LeBoeuf, “A satisfied customer is the best business strategy of all.”

 Unsatisfied customers are in quest of alternate products to satisfy their needs.
 A customer siding away your product to choose another one is a RED ALERT for your business.